hdeploy/omnibus-cassandra/README.md

 # omnibus-cassandra
 Omnibus packaging of Apache Cassandra, JRE and configuration

+## Short version of below text

+This is just a packaging of Apache Cassandra and the JRE.
+It allows to run Cassandra without any effort.
+Just download it http://www.hdeploy.org/download/ , run ```rpm -Uvh``` or ```dpkg -i``` on the package, and it's ready to go.

 # Why this packaging?

 As of Sept 5 2016, HDeploy (and other projects I made such as Dynfirewall) require Apache Cassandra to run.